-Elvis Presley passed away on August 16, 1977, when I was three years old.
-Obviously, at three, I had no clue that this even happened, and I did not know the significance of his passing, nor the impact of his contributions to music.
-It was much later in life when I came to appreciate a legend that has already left the world I lived in.
+Graceland, the home of the “King Of Rock n’ Roll,” is a place almost any Elvis fan wants to visit.
+On August 16, 1977, Elvis Presley passed away when I was three.
+Obviously, at three, I had no clue that this happened, and I did not know the significance of his passing or the impact of his contributions to music.
+It was much later in life when I came to appreciate a legend that had already left the world I lived in.

-I vividly remember his influence in my childhood.
-Elvis’s music blared at every event, from weddings to funerals and beyond.
+I vividly remember his influence on my childhood.
+Elvis’s music blared at every event, from weddings to funerals.
 Later in my teen years, Elvis became a more prominent staple as my paternal father re-entered the picture.
 My father, a devoted fan, would play Elvis to the point that I could jump onto a stage and sing almost any hit without a teleprompter.
-And, for context, I am equally qualified to do a cover of anything Queen!
+And, for context, I am equally qualified to do a cover of anything, Queen!

 So, I have a somewhat historical connection.
 I am sure similar to lots of other people of my era.
-Our parent’s hero’s eventually become ours.
-This hand down of musical appreciation is something we all hold near and dear.
-It is symbolic of our childhoods, and it’s a comfort that we all associate with and grow to love.
+Our parent’s heros eventually become ours.
+This hand-down of musical appreciation is something we all hold near and dear.
+It is symbolic of our childhoods and the comfort that we all associate with and grow to love.

-If you add my upbringing to my obsession with mansions, history, and travel – visiting Graceland should be no surprise to anyone.
-Visting Graceland has been on my bucket list for years.
-And the only reason I have not been before being logistics.
-Graceland is located in Memphis Tennessee.
-And, while I’ve been to Tennesse many times this was my first visit to Memphis.
+If you add my upbringing to my obsession with mansions, history, and travel – visiting Graceland should be no surprise.
+Visiting Graceland has been on my bucket list for years.
+And the only reason I have not been before is logistics.
+Graceland is located in Memphis, Tennessee.
+And while I’ve been to Tennessee many times, this was my first visit to Memphis.

 Everyone has either “read or heard” that Graceland is not in the best area and that the actual mansion is small – I’m going to call bullshit on both.

-The area where Graceland is situated is not precisely in the countryside, but it’s not in the ghetto or wrong side of town.
+- Graceland’s area is not precisely in the countryside, but it’s not in the ghetto or on the wrong side of town.
 Many districts within Memphis are improvised, the same as any city.
 What’s fascinating is that Graceland sits on 14 acres precisely as it did when the King lived there.
 It was never in the countryside – he rode his gocarts down Elvis Presley Blvd back then.
-Not to mention, the home video you see inside Graceland shows you that the smaller homes that sit aside Graceland were there then and now.
+The home video inside Graceland shows you that the smaller homes beside Graceland were there then and now.
 I chalk this all up to optics.
 In everyone’s imagination is a mansion in the middle of nowhere.
 It never was in the middle of nowhere, it’s not downtown, but it’s within the city limits.

-Mansion means “large dwelling house,” and “large” is subjective.
-Graceland is not sprawling like the Biltmore, and it’s not a French Chateau.
-However, it is large – quite large.
+- Mansion means “large dwelling house,” and “large” is subjective.
+Graceland is not sprawling like the Biltmore and is not a French Chateau.
+However, it is significant – quite large.

 Elvis purchased Graceland in 1957 for $102,500 – a steal.
-He was only twenty-two when he made the purchase and chose the estate because he wanted a great place that offered privacy.
+He was only twenty-two when he bought and chose the estate because he wanted a great place that offered privacy.
 Graceland is owned by his only daughter Lisa Marie Presley; however, in 2005, she sold 85% of Graceland Holdings LLC to CKX, Inc., an entertainment company.

-Lisa Marie kept the Graceland Mansion and owns 100% of it.
-She also owns most of Elvis’s personal possessions, but she makes them available for tours of Graceland.
+Lisa Marie kept the Graceland Mansion and owned 100% of it.
+She holds most of Elvis’s possessions but makes them available for Graceland tours.

 Elvis’s Fact File

-Before we get to the inside of Graceland, here are some facts to acquaint you with the King of Rock and Roll:
+Before we get inside of Elvis’s Graceland, here are some facts to acquaint you with the King of Rock and Roll:

-Elvis received his first guitar at eleven; it was a gift from his mother.
+- Elvis received his first guitar at eleven, a gift from his mother.

-Elvis Presley had 149 songs to appear on Billboard’s, and 18 went to number one.
+- Elvis Presley had 149 songs appear on Billboard, and 18 went to number one.

-TCB is Elvis’s logo.
-TCB means “taking care of business,” and the logo is displayed in a flash.”
-Elvis had TCB medallions and bracelets custom made for himself and his crew.
+- TCB is Elvis’s logo.
+TCB means “taking care of business,” The logo is displayed in a flash.”
+Elvis had TCB medallions and bracelets custom-made for himself and his crew.

-His last concert was June 1977, in Indianapolis, Indiana.
+- His last concert was in June 1977, in Indianapolis, Indiana.

 Once I got off the shuttle and landed in front of the main doors, I felt queasy, hot, and clammy.
 Then I felt emotional.
 I know this is ridiculous, and few will get this.
 I thought it was a bit much.
 And I am glad there was a group of us.
 Otherwise, I might have cried.

-So we enter and boom.
-I am looking at and standing inside of Elvis Presley’s home.
+So we enter, and boom.
+I am looking at and standing inside Elvis Presley’s home.

 Can I tell you, speechless!